The Platform 2: Plot

 A woman named Perempuán is inside a vertical prison with 333 floors, with one cell per floor, two people per cell, and a hole running down the center of the entire structure.
 Each day, a platform loaded with food descends, stopping briefly at each level.
 Prisoners on higher floors have first access to the food, while those on lower levels risk starvation.
 At the end of each month, prisoners are randomly reassigned to new floors.
-Before entering, each inmate is interviewed and chooses one kind of food, which will be provided each day.
+Before entering, each inmate is interviewed and chooses one kind of food, which might be provided each day.
 Each prisoner is allowed to bring one personal item with them.

 Perempuán and a large, imposing man named Zamiatin are placed together on level 24.
 Robespierre, a Loyalist from the level above, introduces them to the informal system currently operating in the prison.
 Two factions exist: Loyalists, who follow strict, self-imposed rules about eating only their chosen food (or trading voluntarily), and Barbarians, who eat whatever they can grab.
 He argues that the law of the Loyalists ensures fairer food distribution.

 Tensions quickly escalate when prisoners from higher levels eat food meant for others.
 A violent conflict erupts, resulting in deaths and injuries, and Robespierre ends up on their level.
 They learn from him about "The Messiah," a mythical figure who allegedly survived a month without food through meditation, then sacrificed his own leg to feed others on the lowest levels.
 His followers, known as the Anointed Ones, spread his message of the Loyalist laws.
 Robespierre then leaves on the platform, traveling downward to search for an Anointed One to fight Loyalists on a lower level.

 As days pass, Zamiatin and Perempuán grow closer, sharing food and personal stories.
 It is revealed that Perempuán admitted herself to the prison out of grief after accidentally causing the death of her boyfriend's son, while Zamiatin claims to be a disillusioned mathematician.
 Zamiatin, in violation of the law, sometimes eats food of prisoners that have already died.
-Word of this spreads throughout the prison - to protect Perempuán from punishment for harboring him, Zamiatin sets himself on fire and jumps into the pit.
+Word of this spreads throughout the prison – to protect Perempuán from punishment for harboring him, Zamiatin sets himself on fire and jumps into the pit.